 The Rental Housing Task Force wanted to better understand what further changes may be needed to modernize B.C.’s tenancy laws.
 Their engagement work included talking to the public, rental housing providers, renters and other stakeholders on their views and experiences with current tenancy laws and processes.

 The task force is also reviewing B.C.’s existing laws and how they apply to different housing situations, and looking at innovative approaches in other jurisdictions.

 This work will allow the task force to identify options to improve security and fairness for both renters and rental housing providers, while addressing the challenges of affordability.

 May 28 to July 6, 2018

 - 18,308 visits to the Rental Housing Task Force Engagement site

 - 788 people attended 11 community meetings around the province

 - 1,431 comments were received on the online discussion

 Input leads to action:

-The Rental Housing Task Force has completed their final report and presented their recommendations for potential ways to modernize the policies and the laws that govern residential tenancy in B.C. to Premier John Horgan and Selina Robinson, Minister of Municipal Affairs and Housing.
+In December 2018, the Rental Housing Task Force presented its final reportand recommendations for potential ways to modernize the policies and the laws that govern residential tenancy in B.C. to Premier John Horgan and Selina Robinson, Minister of Municipal Affairs and Housing.